-- Through the years the Antarctic Treaty has served as a point of departure and a hub for the establishment of a network of agreed international cooperation instruments.
-In addition to the Antarctic Treaty itself, this network - which is commonly referred to as "The Antarctic Treaty System" (abbr.
-ATS) - comprises the Agreed Measures on Conservation of Antarctic Flora and Fauna of 1964; the Convention on the Conservation of Antarctic Seals of 1972; the Convention on the Conservation of Antarctic Marine Living Resources (abbr.
-CCAMLR) of 1980; and the Antarctic Protocol on Environmental Protection of 1991.
-Whereas the two conventions of viz.
-1972 and 1980 are separate treaties, with, inter alia, geographical areas of application partly going beyond the area which is covered by the Antarctic Treaty, the 1964 Agreed Measures on Conservation as well as the 1991 Protocol on Environmental Protection have the formal status of annexes to (extensions of) and a more integral part of that Treaty.
-(A more ambitious agreement - the Convention on the Regulation of Antarctic Mineral Resources, abbr.
-CRAMRA - was signed by the parties in 1988 after six years of arduous negotiations.
-The agreement did however fail to pass the vital test of ratification, and was in 1991 finally abandoned in favour of the more modest Protocol on Environmental Protection - which in fact did incorporate most of the essence of the CRAMRA text).
-Notwithstanding the emphasis that can be put on the formal aspects of the various elements of the Antarctic Treaty System, the System constitutes a functional entity - and is seen as such by the System's actors.
-In any event, the present-day system of agreed-upon Antarctic cooperation may be said to have evolved by means of proliferation from the 1959 Treaty, to which it forms a supplement. - The close institutional and functional connection between SCAR and the consultative system of the Antarctic Treaty (ATCM) was already from the very beginning a defining characteristic of Antarctic cooperation.
-Its architects in fact designed a system where a non-governmental organization (an NGO) would function as the auxiliary body and executive arm of an inter-governmental organization (an IGO).
-This would be a long-lasting aspect of the cooperation under the Treaty, esp. inasmuch as the ATCM was not equipped with a secretariat of its own.
-The question of establishing a secretariat for the ATCM was for many years a permanent item on the agenda of the meetings, but national rivalries (esp. between Argentina and the United Kingdom) concerning the location issue would long be a constant obstacle to a solution.
-Only in 2003 did the parties succeed in reaching an agreement, with the result that a permanent ATCM-secretariat was established in Buenos Aires in September 2004.
-By necessity, this would augur the end of that epoch when SCAR had performed the secretarial functions for the political components of the Antarctic cooperation (ATCM).
-It will, however, hardly entail any phasing-out of SCAR's importance and rôle with regard to scientific cooperation, which in any event (albeit supplemented by an increasingly more important environment dimension) will remain the core subject of the Antarctic cooperation.
+Through the years, the Antarctic treaty has served as a point of departure and a hub for the establishment of a network of agreed international cooperation instruments.
+In addition to the Antarctic treaty itself, this network, which is commonly referred to as; The Antarctic treaty system (ATS), comprises the Agreed Measures on Conservation of Antarctic Flora and Fauna of 1964; the Convention on the conservation of Antarctic Seals of 1972 (Antarctic, 1972); the

+Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR) (Antarctic, 1980); and the Antarctic Protocol on Environmental Protection of 1991 (Antarctic, 1991).
+Whereas the two conventions of 1972 and 1980 are separate treaties, with, inter alia, geographical areas of application partly going beyond the area which is covered by the Antarctic treaty, the 1964 Agreed Measures on conservation as well as the 1991 Protocol on Environmental Protection have the formal status of annexes to (extensions of) and a more integral part of that treaty.
+In addition, it should be recorded that a more ambitious agreement, the Convention on the regulation of Antarctic mineral resources (CRAMRA) was signed by the parties in 1988 after six years of arduous negotiations.
+That agreement did however fail to pass the vital test of ratification, and was in 1991 finally abandoned in favour of the more modest Protocol on Environmental Protection, which in fact did incorporate most of the essence of the CRAMRA text (Antarctic, 1988).
+Notwithstanding the emphasis that can be put on the formal aspects of the various elements of the Antarctic treaty system, the system constitutes a functional entity, and is seen as such by the system's actors.
+In any event, the present-day system of agreed-upon Antarctic cooperation may be said to have evolved by means of proliferation from the 1959 treaty, to which it forms a supplement.

+The close institutional and functional connection between SCAR and the consultative system of the Antarctic treaty (ATCM) was already from the very beginning a defining characteristic of Antarctic cooperation.
+Its architects in fact designed a system where a non-governmental organization (NGO) would function as the auxiliary body and executive arm of an inter-governmental organization (IGO).
+This would be a long-lasting aspect of the cooperation under the treaty, especially inasmuch as the ATCM was not equipped with a secretariat of its own.
+The question of establishing a secretariat for the ATCM was for many years a permanent item on the agenda of the meetings, but national rivalries (especially between Argentina and the United Kingdom) concerning the location issue would long be a constant obstacle to a solution.
+Only in 2003 did the parties succeed in reaching an agreement, with the result that a permanent ATCM-secretariat was established in Buenos Aires in September, 2004.
+By necessity, this would augur the end of that epoch when SCAR had performed the secretarial functions for the political components of the Antarctic cooperation.
+It has not, however, entailed any phasing-out of SCAR's importance and role with regard to scientific cooperation, which in any event (albeit supplemented by an increasingly more important environment dimension) will remain the core subject of the Antarctic cooperation.